Study for Success Course: Strategies for Improving Learning

-This course is designed specifically for UPC students and provides an introduction to those critical skills required to learn more effectively and enhance performance in assessment activities.
+This course is designed specifically for students preparing for University study, including students of the Diploma of Tertiary Preparation, and provides an introduction to those critical skills required to learn more effectively and enhance performance in assessment activities.
 It complements and improves learning in each chosen area of study.
-All UPC students are required to enrol in this course.
-It is run over three consecutive weeks in three hour sessions.
+This study skills course is run over three sessions in three-hour blocks.
 Each session begins with a lecture and then smaller breakout tutorials where students work with tutors to practise and apply the strategies and techniques learnt during the lecture.

 This study skills course covers the following topics:

 - Planning, organising and managing time

 - Critical thinking

 - Techniques for post-lecture summarising and evaluation

 Working with information

 - Inquiry/research process

 - Resources available to UPC students